DivineOmega/php-stackexchange-search/README.md

-# php-stackexchange-search
+# PHP StackExchange Search
- Easil search sites on the StackExchange network
+Easily search sites on the StackExchange network